hapax/hapax.github.io/assets/chuzenji.md

 phenomenon which has evolved in accord with thermodynamics to *dissipate order with maximum efficiency*.
 He calls this "dissipation-driven adaptation".
+There is no better illustration than wildflowers sprouting

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />